octatone/blog.raymondmayjr.com/contents/articles/adding-comments-to-wintersmith-blog/index.md

 <span class="more"></span>

 First register with [disqus.com](http://disqus.com) and add your wintersmith blog as a "site".
-This will give you a unique disqus ID for your blog.
+This will provide you with a unique disqus ID for your blog.

 `templates/disqus.jade`
 ```jade